berespt/hummingbird/site/content/registration/_index.md

     Registration list is already full, sorry folks!

-    You can still fill in the **registration form**, we'll put you an a waiting list.
+    You can still fill in the **registration form**, we'll put you on a waiting list.
   formButtonLink: 'https://goo.gl/forms/jpv84isO4LliUH0c2'
   formButtonText: Registration form